Plastic Warpage: Solution for Injection Molding Warpage

 Plastic warpage example1

-Warpage in injection molding is inevitable but can be minor or severe.
+Warpage in injection molding is inevitable, but can be minor or severe.
 So, how to define warpage?
-If it’s less than 0.05 mm, it’s usually within acceptable range, fitting within fine tolerance standards for many materials, like ABS or PMMA, especially for smaller features.
-However, if it affects how parts fit together or leaves visible gaps after assembly, and impact appearance, it requires evaluation based on specific condition to determin if it’s a serious or minor plastic warpage defect.
+If it’s less than 0.05 mm, it’s usually within an acceptable range, fitting within fine tolerance standards for many materials, like ABS or PMMA, especially for smaller features.
+However, if it affects how parts fit together or leaves visible gaps after assembly, and impacts appearance, it requires evaluation based on specific conditions to determine if it’s a serious or minor plastic warpage defect.

 • Material Selection